CONFLICT MINERALS REPORT

-Based on our due diligence efforts and other factors described herein, we do not have, for calendar year 2013, sufficient information from our suppliers to determine whether the conflict minerals contained in the products we manufacture or contract to manufacture originated in the DRC and, if so, whether the conflict minerals were from recycled or scrap sources.
-These products include our hand tools, power tools, tool storage, shop equipment, metal cutting products, saws and saw blades and diagnostic scanners.
+Based on our due diligence efforts and other factors described herein, we do not have, for calendar year 2015, sufficient information from our suppliers to determine whether the conflict minerals contained in the products we manufacture or contract to manufacture originated in the DRC and, if so, whether the conflict minerals were from recycled or scrap sources.
+These products include our hand tools, which include metal cutting products, saws and saw blades, power tools, tool storage, shop equipment and diagnostic scanners.
 Based on our due diligence efforts, we are also unable to determine the facilities used to process the conflict minerals in these products, the country of origin of the necessary conflict minerals in these products or the mine or location of origin with the greatest possible specificity.

 Future Improvement Efforts

-We currently intend to take the following steps to improve our due diligence and conflict minerals reporting procedures and to mitigate the risk that any of our necessary conflict minerals benefit armed groups:
+We intend to take the following steps to continually improve upon our due diligence and conflict minerals reporting procedures and to mitigate the risk that any of our necessary conflict minerals benefit armed groups:

-Continue to reach out to suppliers in an attempt to increase our Survey response rate.
+- Reach out to suppliers in an attempt to increase the quality of the Survey responses; and

 Click here for a printable version of the report.